srfoster65/arg_init/docs/reference.md

 ## AttributeExistsError

-Raised if attempting to set an attribute of an object, and an attribute with the same name already exists.
+Raised if attempting to set an attribute of an object and an attribute with the same name already exists.

 ```python
 AttributeExistsError(Exception)